Enhanced Tribal Benefit

 To help consumers resolve AMS errors during the application process, review the National Verifier AMS Resolution Guide.

 To enroll a consumer in NLAD with the enhanced Tribal benefit, select “Yes” for NLAD’s “Lifeline Tribal Benefit?” field.

-For more information on how to resolve errors associated with the Tribal Benefit flag during the enrollment process, visit the Tribal Benefit Resolution web page.
+For more information on how to resolve errors associated with the Tribal Benefit flag during the enrollment process, visit the Dispute Resolution webpage.